coppermilk/wiener_linien_esp32_monitor/README.md

 - Glue.
 - [Details printed on a 3D printer.](https://www.thingiverse.com/thing:6166463)
 - [Sketch for Arduino IDE.](https://github.com/coppermilk/wiener_linien_esp32_monitor/)
-# Project Overview
-The **ESP32-S3 Public Transport Departure Monitor** is a DIY device designed to enhance the efficiency of tracking and managing public transport departure times.
-This project was inspired by the frustrations of commuters who have grown tired of waiting endlessly at bus stops and train stations.
-Our device is tailored to provide precise information about the departure times of selected routes, helping users plan their journeys effectively.

 ## Key Features
 - **Real-time Countdown**: Stay informed about the next public transport departure times.